The Role of Masks in Mitigating Viral Spread on Networks: Analytical Results

-In this section, we present the derivation of the probability of emergence (PE), the epidemic threshold ($R_0$) and the expected epidemic size (ES) in the multi-type mask model.
+In this section, we present the derivation of the probability of emergence (PE), the epidemic threshold ($R_0$), and the expected epidemic size (ES) in the multi-type mask model for an arbitrary integer $M>1$.
 Formally, {\it emergence} is defined to be the event where the virus infects an infinite or unbounded number of vertices in the network.
 It is the complement of the {\it extinction} event, in which the virus dies out after infecting a finite number of individuals.
-In Section \ref{subsec:pe}, we compute the through an approach based on probability generating functions (PGFs); the works \cite{Newman_2002, eletreby2020effects, tian2021analysis, alexander2010risk} use this method to derive the PE for related epidemic models.
+In Section \ref{subsec:pe}, we compute the through an approach based on probability generating functions (PGFs).
+The works \cite{Newman_2002, eletreby2020effects, tian2021analysis, alexander2010risk} use this method to derive the PE for related epidemic models, among which \cite{tian2021analysis} provide a similar analysis for the $M=2$ case partially relying on the conclusion from \cite{eletreby2020effects}.
+In our work, we present a direct derivation for any $M>1$ case.
+Preliminaries for PGFs and configuration models can be found in Appendix Section \ref{apdix:Preliminaries}.

-In Section \ref{subsec:R0}, we study the epidemic threshold $R_0$, also known as the reproductive number.
-When $R_0 < 1$, the epidemic dies out almost surely and when $R_0 > 1$, there is a positive probability that the epidemic emerges.
+In Section \ref{subsec:R0}, we study the epidemic threshold $R_0$, also known as the basic reproduction number.
+When $R_0 \leq 1$, the epidemic dies out almost surely and when $R_0 > 1$, there is a positive probability that the epidemic emerges.
 Generally, $R_0$ is interpreted as the mean number of secondary infections caused by a given infective (see, e.g., \cite{Newman_2002}), but our results show that the true picture is more subtle than that.
 Indeed, using classical results from multi-type branching process theory \cite{AthreyaNey, harris_branching_processes}, we show that $R_0$ is the spectral radius of a matrix that depends on $\{m\}_{i = 1}^M, \{T_{ij}\}_{1 \le i,j \le M}$ as well as the first and second moments of the degree distribution.

 Finally, in Section \ref{subsec:es}, we study the ES.
 Specifically, we show how to compute the expected fraction of type-$i$ individuals, {\it conditioned} on the emergence of the epidemic.
 To do so, we leverage the method of Gleeson and coauthors \cite{gleeson2007seed, gleeson2008cascades}, which were recently used to compute the ES in models of viral spread \cite{eletreby2020effects, tian2021analysis}.